fjavadi/Hierarchical-part-based-disentanglement-of-pose-and-appearance/README.md

 ## Contact and Reference

-- For more information, please contact xxxx@cs.ubc.ca
+- For more information, please contact REPO-OWNER@cs.ubc.ca

 ~~~
 @inproceedings{latex-citation-name,